-Through the use of a deep convitational network and the training of the algorithm with photographs of thousands of people, the program will recognize the person and isolate them from its background; creating a new photograph, a real-time technological collage with the ability to be shared instantly through Instagram @epnselfie
+Through the use of a deep convolutional network and the training of the algorithm with photographs of thousands of people, the program recognizes the person and isolates them from its background; creating a new picture, a real-time techno collage with the ability to be shared instantly through Instagram @epnselfie

-This idea stems from my approach to the selfie as an object of self-significance that goes beyond interactivity with the human being or what he/she can do or understand about it.
+The idea stems from a personal approach to the selfie as an object of self-significance, which goes beyond interactivity with human beings or what they do or understand about it.

-The technical challenge of this project was to identify and classify an image in real time (semantic segmentation).
+The technical challenge of this project was to identify and classify an image in real-time (semantic segmentation).
 The model used is based on the methodology of L. Chen, G Papandreou (2016).
 This model builds a maximum-hope (EM) estimator from a semi-supervised learning process.
-It makes use of a deep convolutional network and a set of training data with hand-labeled images.
+It uses a deep convolutional network and training data set with hand-labeled images.